dcdpr/did-btcr2/chapters/Index.md

 : The blockheight of consideration when walking the provenance of a series of DID updates.
 A DID document's contemporary time is the Signal Time of the ::Beacon Signal:: that announced the last ::BTCR2 Update:: applied to the DID document.

+Genesis Bytes

+: The bytes used to generate a did:btcr2 identifier.
+These bytes are either a 33-byte compressed SEC encoded sec256k1 public key or a 32 byte SHA256 hash of a ::Genesis Document::.

+Genesis Document

+: An intermediate representation of an ::Initial DID Document:: with the identifier set to the placeholder value.

 Initial DID Document

 : The canonical, conformant version 1 of a DID document for a specific **did:btcr2** identifier.